-The Queensland Human Rights Commission is looking forward to the introduction of the new Human Rights Act.
+The boss of the Queensland Human Rights Commission is looking forward to the introduction of the new Human Rights Act.

-Next month, the Act will come into effect in Queensland.
+Commissioner Scott McDougall says the Human Rights Act will come into effect in Queensland from next month.

-Additionally, the Anti-Discrimination Commission of Queensland will change its name to the Human Rights Commission.
+At the same time, the current Anti-Discrimination Commission of Queensland will change its name to the Queensland Human Rights Commission.

 The QHRC will be responsible for handling human rights complaints from the beginning of 2020.